dotnet/runtime/docs/design/features/source-generator-pinvokes.md

 The Source Generator would generate the implementation of the partial method (D) in a separate translation unit (`Stubs.g.cs`).
 At point (E) a `DllImportAttribute` declaration is created based on the user's original declaration (A) for a private P/Invoke specifically for the generated code.
 The P/Invoke signature from the original declaration would be modified to contain only [blittable types][blittable_link] to ensure the JIT could inline the invocation.
 Finally note that the user's original function signature would remain in to avoid impacting existing callsites.

 In this system it is not defined how marshaling of specific types would be performed.
 The built-in runtime has complex rules for some types, and it is these rules that once shipped become the de facto standard - often times regardless if the behavior is a bug or not.
 The design here is not concerned with how the arguments go from a managed to unmanaged environment.
-With the IL Stub generation extracted from the runtime new type marshaling (e.g. `Span<T>`) could be introduced without requiring an corresponding update to the runtime itself.
-The `Span<T>` type is good example of a type that at present has no support for marshaling, but with Source Generators, users could update to the latest generator and have support without changing the runtime.
+With the IL Stub generation extracted from the runtime new type marshaling (e.g. [`Span<T>`](https://docs.microsoft.com/dotnet/api/system.span-1)) could be introduced without requiring an corresponding update to the runtime itself.
+The `Span<T>` type is good example of a type that at present has no support for marshaling, but with this proposal users could update to the latest generator and have support without changing the runtime.

 ### Adoption of Source Generator for existing code